 Sir David Attenborough can always be relied upon to create some of the most thought-provoking, timely documentaries.
 His latest venture is no different.

 In David Attenborough’s most successful series Planet Earth and Blue Planet, he only appears in the episodes as a narrator.
-In contrast, in Extinction: The Facts, David is everywhere on the show as the lead presenter.
+In contrast, David joins forces with sustainability scientist Professor Johan Rockström.

-With David on our screens, many viewers noticed that his left eye was partially-closed in the episode.
+With David on our screens, many viewers noticed that his left eye was partially-closed in the series.
 So, why was David Attenborough’s eye closing?

-Sir David has been working as a nature broadcast since the 1950s.
+Sir David has been working as a nature broadcaster since the 1950s.
 Although he has always supported and promoted animal conservation, the conversation has dramatically shifted over the past few years from animals to the environment.
-Now, David is vocal about his concerns on climate change.
+Now, David is vocal about his concerns on our impact.